 The science-fiction movie Logan’s Run is an unwatchable cheese-fest, but it makes an excellent point: when your twenties end – as mine will soon – you might as well be dead.
-Yeah, it’s an arbitrary number, the significance of which is just a cultural construct.
-Still, cultural constructs can scare the living crap out of you.
+Yeah, it’s an arbitrary number.
+Still, arbitrary numbers can scare the living crap out of you.

 Those of us born in the 1980s are experiencing this wretched passage en masse, so let’s face the painful truth: our glory days are over.
 And here’s why…

 Even worse, binging becomes boring.
-The thrill is gone, like diabetic B.B.
-King’s relationship with candy bars.
+The thrill is gone.
 Suddenly the last place you want to spend your weekend is another filthy dive bar.
 Doesn’t a symphony sound nice?
 What about a museum?
 Where else do sober people go besides A.A. meetings?
 (Scientific fact: there’s no such thing as alcoholism in your twenties; it’s just called being in your twenties.)

 For your entire adult life, hooking up with attractive strangers has been the hallmark of a successful night out.
 But in your thirties, your lack of a committed relationship is just kinda sad.
-It’s time to worry about dying alone, even if you don’t have a uterus and subsequently hear the tick-tick-tick-tick-tick-ticking of its doomsday clock.
+It’s time to worry about dying alone.

 Your single friends are having so much fun without a ball and chain, aren’t they?
 Wow, look at how green the grass is on the other side!